mariopardojr/mariopardojr/README.md

 - 💡 I am familiar with React and React Native ⚛️
 - ❤️ My preference is Front-end, but I'm not afraid of Back-end 😎
 - 🚀 I have knowledge in Node.js, MongoDB and SQL.
-- 📫 How to reach me on <a href="https://www.linkedin.com/in/mariopardojr/">LinkedIn<a/>
+- 📫 Feel free to reach me on <a href="https://www.linkedin.com/in/mariopardojr/">LinkedIn<a/>
 - ✉️ Or you can email me at mariio.pardojr@gmail.com
 - ⚡ Fun fact: I played French horn📯 in high school.